jfikar/xhpl-aarch64/README.md

 The resulting binary is `hpl-2.3/testing/xhpl`

 It turns out that the OpenBLAS binary for *CORTEX-A53* and *CORTEX-A55* are the same.
 And *CORTEX-A57* and *CORTEX-A72* are identical as well.
-It is so because HPL uses just a few functions ([dgemm](https://netlib.org/lapack/explore-html/d1/d54/group__double__blas__level3_gaeda3cbd99c8fb834a60a6412878226e1.html), [daxpy](https://netlib.org/lapack/explore-html/de/da4/group__double__blas__level1_ga8f99d6a644d3396aa32db472e0cfc91c.html),  dcopy, dgemv, dger, dscal, dswap, dtrsm, dtrsv, and idamax) from OpenBLAS, which are for those targets identical.
+This is because HPL utilizes only a limited set of functions ([dgemm](https://netlib.org/lapack/explore-html/d1/d54/group__double__blas__level3_gaeda3cbd99c8fb834a60a6412878226e1.html), [daxpy](https://netlib.org/lapack/explore-html/de/da4/group__double__blas__level1_ga8f99d6a644d3396aa32db472e0cfc91c.html),  dcopy, dgemv, dger, dscal, dswap, dtrsm, dtrsv, and idamax) from OpenBLAS, and these functions are identical for these specified targets.

 ## Using precompiled binaries

-As said above, the *CORTEX-A53* and *CORTEX-A55* are the same as well as the *CORTEX-A57* and *CORTEX-A72* are the same.
+As mentioned earlier, the *CORTEX-A53* and *CORTEX-A55* are the same, and similarly, the *CORTEX-A57* and *CORTEX-A72* are identical.

-You need an openmpi library, even though we will not run it in MPI mode but in OpenMP mode, which automatically will use all the cores.
-If you want to use MPI, then change P and Q in HPL.dat.
+You need an openmpi library, even if you intend to run it in OpenMP mode, which will automatically utilize all available cores.
+If you wish to use MPI, you can modify the values of P and Q in the `HPL.dat` file.
 ```
 sudo apt install openmpi-bin
 ```
-You need to create a text file `HPL.dat` file, for example like this:
+Additionally, you need to create a `HPL.dat` text file, which may look something like this:
 ```
 HPLinpack benchmark input file
 Innovative Computing Laboratory, University of Tennessee